cnvrg/scene-classification/batch_readme.md

 5. Go to the Experiments > Artifacts section and locate the output CSV file.
 6. Click the **output.csv** File Name to view the output CSV file.

 A custom model that classifies natural scenery in images has now been deployed in batch mode.

-Click [here](link) for more detailed instructions to run this blueprint.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/scene-classification).